A brief* career retrospective

 Most things in life boils down to luck.
 I could have remained at Kony and kept working on their proprietary platform.
 It would not have helped me a lot career wise.
 But due to some random selection I ended up being one of the few freshers moved to Kore.ai

 Worked under an amazing Tech lead.
 I understood why they say the effective Tech Lead is a 100x engineer.
 I learnt a lot during my time at Kore.
 I had no clue about APIs before I joined Kore.
 I did not know the difference between SOAP and REST properly.
 One and a half year of writing code helped me learn how to actually roll up my sleeves and build products myself.
 It also helped me become more emphatic later as a PM, having been a dev myself.
-I wrote a blogpost on that too: what separates good managers from the rest

 I realised I could never become a good enough dev to work at Google or Amazon.
 Instead of reading tech blogs I spent far more time reading product development blogs.
-If I could not finish my work, I would just go home and have a sound sleep, without being up all night figuring out the fix
+If I could not finish my work, I would just go home and have a sound sleep, without being up all night figuring out the fix.

 While I was at Kore, I received this time capsule I had set in 2012.
 This capsule was from a mediocre college student who wanted his future self to answer this simple question: “Did you make something good out of your life or are you still getting screwed?”